jmalicki/io-uring-sync/docs/RSYNC_COMPARISON.md

 ### The Result

-By applying these six modern practices, `io-uring-sync` achieves:
+By applying these six modern practices, `arsync` achieves:
 - **2x faster** on many small files (io_uring parallelism)
 - **More secure** (immune to TOCTOU vulnerabilities + memory safety)
 - **Better UX** (immediate progress, no frozen periods)